mindful-math/mindful-math.github.io/content/post/planningExperiments.md

 ## preliminaries

 - The book tries to capture the essence of how to plan an experiment
-- In Experiments, it's genrally about relative quantities, not absolute ones (i.e. X > Y - workouts, diets, crop yields, etc.)
+- In experiments, it's generally about relative quantities, not absolute ones (i.e. X > Y - workouts, diets, crop yields, etc.)
 - **Experimental units** (or just units) are the plots of land, persons working out/dieting, animals, etc. being acted upon
 - **Treatments** are the things we want to compare (workout A vs B, advertisement X vs Y...)